Special Education Needs & Disability (SEND)

 What should I do if I think my child may have special educational needs?

 If you as parents/carers have a concern about your child, the first person you should speak to about it, is the class teacher.
 You can make an appointment to discuss your concerns.

-If appropriate, the concern will then be shared with the Special Educational Needs Co-ordinator (SENCO), Mrs Lincoln.
+If appropriate, the concern will then be shared with one of our Special Educational Needs Co-ordinators (SENCO), Mrs Lincoln or Mrs Williams.
 You may then be asked to attend further meetings to discuss and agree the next steps for your child.